Emotions raw before Nice Bastille Day attack trial begins - NewsBreak

 A lawyer was strolling with her mother, friends and a colleague along the beachfront boulevard in Nice to celebrate France's national day.
 Four young sisters from Poland had spent a day of sightseeing.
 Two Russian students were on a summer break.
 And a Texas family, on vacation with young children, was taking in some of Europe’s classic sights.
 The bright lights of the packed boardwalk glittered along the bay like a string of stars.

 Those lights would mark a pathway of murder and destruction that night of July 14, 2016.
-Shortly after the end of a fireworks display, a truck careered through the crowds for two kilometers (1¼ miles) like a snow plow, hitting person after person.
+Shortly after the end of a fireworks display, a 19-tonne (21 U.S.-ton) truck careered through the crowds for 2 kilometers (1¼ miles) like a snow plow, hitting person after person.

 The final death toll was 86, including 15 children and adolescents, while 450 others were injured.